Don Fury: Career

 In the late 1970s Fury moved to Manhattan and built a rehearsal studio on 17th Street named Roach, less than two blocks from punk club Max's Kansas City.
 The studio was used by punk pioneers The Voidoids, James Chance, The Stimulators, and the Bush Tetras.
 Inspired by Sam Phillips' Sun Studio in Memphis, Fury built a second studio on 18 Spring Street four blocks from punk club CBGB, where Sonic Youth rehearsed.

-Fury recorded New York hardcore, punk, straight-edge and post-hardcore bands at the Spring Street studio including Agnostic Front, Sick of It All, Underdog, Youth of Today, Gorilla Biscuits, Madball, Civ, Warzone, Helmet, Into Another, Yuppicide, S.F.A. and Quicksand, and Fury proposed the CBGB Hardcore Matinee to Carol Costa and Hilly Kristal.
+Fury recorded New York hardcore, punk, straight-edge and post-hardcore bands at the Spring Street studio including Agnostic Front, Sick of It All, Underdog, Youth of Today, Gorilla Biscuits, Wide Awake, Madball, Civ, Warzone, Helmet, Into Another, Yuppicide, S.F.A. and Quicksand, and Fury proposed the CBGB Hardcore Matinee to Carol Costa and Hilly Kristal.
 In 1996 Fury was represented by manager Sandy Roberton of World's End, and Fury and Roberton secured a subsidiary label deal for Fury's imprint Building Records with TVT Records, signing the progressive post-hardcore band Stillsuit.

 Fury built a third studio named Cyclone Sound on Coney Island in Brooklyn, where he recorded cabaret-punk rockers The World Inferno Friendship Society and Celtic rockers Black 47.
 In 2008 Fury built a new studio in Troy, New York and recorded the bands After The Fall, Skeletons In The Piano, The Erotics, Murderers' Row, and Aficionado, and mixed and mastered recordings for Deep Throat (Italy), Volver (Guatemala), Remission (Chile), Radical Noise (Turkey), and Outright (Australia).